JoaoCBFreitas/SNMPVeicular/README.md

 This agent and manager were created with SNMPv3 in mind, while you can still use SNMPv2c with the manager included in snmpd it is advised to create a SNMPv3 user.
 This is done by the following command

 - sudo net-snmp-create-v3-user -A SNMPVeicular -a SHA -X SNMPV31cul4r -x AES snmpadmin
 - Confirm if the user was correctly created by checking if /usr/share/snmp/snmpd.conf contains this line "rwuser snmpadmin"
-  If not, add it
+- If it does not contain that line, add it

 ## Install OBU-MIB.txt